Nursing (NURS)

 Terms Typically Offered: Spring.

-Development of capstone project demonstrates synthesis of graduate work and establishes groundwork for future scholarship.
-Capstone project reflects the student's clinical practice setting with a selected population group.
-Culminates in a formal paper and presentation in an academic setting.
+Development of capstone project demonstrating synthesis of graduate work and establishes groundwork for future scholarship.
+Emphasis on the application of evidence-based practice within the student’s clinical practice setting with selected populations.
+Culmination of a formal manuscript and oral defense in a public setting.

 NURS 577 Clinical Practicum: Advanced Health Assessment1 Credit